GKM sheaves and nonorientable surface group representations: GKM theory

-A twisted action on $\F$ determines a decomposition of $H^0(\F)$ into $W$-isotypical components, which are modules over the ring of $W$-invariants $A^W$.
-Particularly interesting is the $W$-invariant summand $H^0(\F)^{W}$.

-Let $K$ be a compact Lie group with maximal torus $T$ such that the normalizer $N_K(T)$ intersects every component of $K$, and let $X$ be a \nice $K$-space.
+Let $K$ be a compact Lie group with maximal torus $T$ such that the normalizer $N_K(T)$ intersects every path component of $K$, and let $X$ be a \nice $K$-space.
 Restricting to the action of $T$, we may associate a GKM-hypergraph $\Gamma_X$ and GKM-sheaf $\F_X$.
 Since the one-skeleton $(X_1,X_0)$ is preserved by $N_K(T)$, we gain a twisted action of $W = N_K(T)/T$ on $\Gamma_X$ lifting to $\F_X$.
-The following proposition is a straight forward consequence of Theorem \ref{ifqfor} and the isomorphism $H^*_K(X) \cong H_T^*(X)^W$.
+The following proposition is a straightforward consequence of Theorem \ref{ifqfor} and the isomorphism $H^*_K(X) \cong H_T^*(X)^W$.